 - Contextualized trainings as Personal Care Giver, Home Health Aide, Medical Adminsitrative Assistant, Certified Nurse Assistant and Medical Assistant and Dental Assistant

 - Authorized to work in the U.S.

 Contextualized trainings are as follows:

-- Certified Home Health Aide: 11 weeks of coursework.
-Combined Chinese/English instruction availabile for monolingual speakers.
+- Certified Home Health Aide: 3 months of coursework.
+Combined Chinese/English instruction available for monolingual speakers.

 - Medical Administrative Assistant (EXCEL): 6 months of coursework

-- Personal Care Giver: 3 weeks or 100 hours of coursework
+- Home Care Provider with Career Advancement Tracks: 2 weeks paid training or 100 hours of coursework

 *Please note that eligibility requirements may apply to each track.
 Course offerings are subject to availability and unless otherwise noted are held during business hours.